KeriCKelly/Dashboard/README.md

 * Dashboards convey information in real-time — without prompting
 * Apply concepts from Web Design 1 and 2 with APIs from Web 3

-## Citations
+## Citations (Thank you for your support!)
-List your sources here
+Rio image: Imagesource.com
+Gambetta font: @ Fontshare.com